 This project provides you with an opportunity to write for a different medium and to write for multiple audiences, both students and faculty.
 As a consequence of these challenges, you will want to choose an academic content area that you are knowledgeable about and comfortable enough to write about.
 This project will be graded by the professor and is worth 15% of your final grade.

 - Your work must be presented on a web based page, such as Populr (This is what I use for my syllabus.
 It’s free to signup and use.)
 Other blog-like pages, such as WordPress may be used, instead.

-- You must post the link to your page on the CIDocs document “Web Page Links” found in the You Ought to Know folder.
+- You must post the link to your project on the CIDocs document “Web Page Links” found in the You Ought to Know folder.

-- Identify the specific lower division course for which you would like to create the page.
-Your audience will be the students in the course.
-You want to build upon and deepen the professor’s presentation/lesson.
+- You must create the page for a specific lower division class (100 or 200 level) that you have completed already.
+Identify the specific lower division course when you create the page.
+Your audience will be the students and the professor in the course.

 - The web page must include a minimum of 3 outside sources cited in the text in MLA format and a works cited section at the bottom of the page, which is also in MLA format.